archatelain/code-for-eco-532/poly.md

 - **Consistency**: Be consistent in your coding style (e.g. If all the sequences you have coded up-to-now are named "sequ_fibonacci", "sequ_hexagonal", etc.
 Don't name the next sequence "quadratic_sequ".)
 - **Simplicity**: Add comments when needed, but do not comment obvious operations as this will overburden the reader with superfluous information.
-To write a comment within your script:
+To write a comment within your script, use "/* ... */" or "*":

 ```
 /*